 Fun Facts About Havanese

-- The Havanese was originally bred for Cuban aristocrats.
+- The Havanese were originally bred for Cuban aristocrats.

 - Early on, the breed earned the nickname "Velcro Dog" because of how close they keep to their owners.

 - The breed was nearly extinct towards the end of the 18th century.
-However, there were a few Cuban families that continued to breed them.
+However, there were a few Cuban families that continued to breed them low maintenance.

 12. Chinese Crested

-Both Hairless and Powderpuff (with soft hair all over) varieties of Chinese Crested are hypoallergenic.
+Both Hairless dog and Powderpuff (with soft dog hair all over) varieties of Chinese Crested are hypoallergenic dogs.
 Alert and agile, the Chinese Crested sheds minimally.

 Fun Facts About Chinese Crested